University Honors Program

 - Leadership: Students will assume leadership roles in the classroom, organization(s), and/or the larger community and contribute to the common good.

 Admission to Drury’s Honors Program is selective.
 Students interested in the Honors Program should apply before they enroll at Drury, although we will allow students to apply at the end of their first year if we have room in the program.
 No more than 40 students are accepted each year.
-We review applications of prospective students in November, February, and June/July.
+We review applications of prospective students on a rolling basis.
 Students are selected based on their academic accomplishments and how well they demonstrate the characteristics of successful Honors students:

 - Social and intellectual engagement in the world